 What is One to One Marketing?

-The best customer experiences powered by one to one marketing make consumers feel that your brand:
+The best customer experiences powered by one to one marketing make consumers feel that your company or brand:

 - Effectively anticipates their needs

-- Communicates using content, messaging and offers that are relevant and tailored
+- Communicates using content, messaging and personalized recommendations that are relevant and tailored to individual customers’ needs

 - Helps customers achieve a goal or task, or get something they want

 Building Sustainable Competitive Advantage

 Brands who use the principles and personalization efforts of one to one marketing to deliver outstanding individual customer experiences see a 20% lift in business value, according to Gartner.
 According to a McKinsey survey, 41% of retailers said implementing personalization initiatives drove a 50-100% increase in revenue, while another 15% saw revenues grow a remarkable 100-300%.
 Marketers also achieved up to 50% reduction in acquisition costs and a 10-30% increase in the efficiency of marketing spend.

 As if those overwhelming benefits aren’t enough, consider this: The kinds of gains achieved by successfully executing a personalized marketing strategy tend to be lasting—moving the needle not only on revenues and profits, but also on the most important customer-centric KPIs such as customer lifetime value (CLV), customer loyalty and retention rate, net promoter score (NPS) and more.
 One to one marketing is simply the stuff of a lasting competitive advantage that every company should seek to attain.

 Customer Experiences Have Eclipsed the Four P’s of Marketing